shuowei30/ShuoWei_SDU.github.io/README.md

-# Shuo Wei Academic Homepage
+# Shuo Wei's Homepage

-This repository hosts the personal academic homepage of **Shuo Wei**, a graduate student at the School of Mathematics, Shandong University.
+This repository hosts the personal homepage of **Shuo Wei**, a graduate student at the School of Mathematics, Shandong University.

 Website: <https://goal777.github.io/ShuoWei_SDU.github.io/>